 If you are not sure if you fit into one of these categories, ask your doctor.

-This is when you shouldn’t share- germs that is.
-These illnesses spread person to person, so minimize contact.
+This is when you shouldn’t share—germs, that is.
+These illnesses spread from person to person, so minimize contact.

 Keep your kids home from school and stay home from work, at least the first few days, when you are the most contagious.
-When there is widespread illness in your community, avoid crowds and public gatherings.
+Avoid crowds and public gatherings when there is widespread illness in your community.

 Wash hands.